Julian Jay Savarin

-Julian Jay Savarin (born 1950) is a British musician, songwriter, poet and science fiction author.
+Julian Jay Savarin (1950-2025) was a British musician, songwriter, poet and science fiction author.

 Biography

 Born in Dominica, Savarin moved to Great Britain in 1962.
 He was the organist and main songwriter of Julian's Treatment, which recorded the album A Time Before This (1970).
 A second album, Waiters on the Dance (1971) is credited to Savarin alone.
 A third album by Savarin, Beyond the Outer Mirr, was recorded in 1974 but not released until 2025.

 All three are science fiction concept albums whose plots resemble those of the Lemmus novels (see below), though with variations.
 A Time Before This was originally released as a double album, although the individual album sides were sufficiently short to allow the entire work subsequently to be reissued as a single CD.
 According to the sleeve notes, the songs tell the story of the last surviving man from planet Earth, who journeys across interstellar space to the Alpha Centauri system, where a conflict is raging.
 On one side stand Alda, Dark Lady of the Outer Worlds, and her ally the Mule (a name which may have been inspired by the chief villain of Isaac Asimov's Foundation Trilogy).
 On the other is Altarra, Princess of the Blue Women and Supreme Ruler of the planet Alkon.
 It is implied that the Earthman will become Altarra's ally and lover, and will help her to overthrow Alda and the Mule.
 Waiters on the Dance and Beyond the Outer Mirr share their titles with the first two novels of the Lemmus trilogy.

 As a writer, Julian Savarin is best known for his science fiction trilogy Lemmus: A Time Odyssey, which also serves as the basis for the two concept albums by the musical group of Julian's Treatment.
 The first work in the series, Waiters on the Dance (1972), tells of the Galactic Organisation and Dominions, which existed long before earth's historic times.
 There are three primary, sometimes interwoven, threads to the story, played against the backdrop of the mighty but allegedly benevolent G.O.D.
 One is of the incredibly brilliant and extra sensory perception-adept Alda, a woman of Sirius, who wants to rule the galaxy through behind-the-scenes efforts.
 The second is about her distant, evil relatives, the Kizeesh male line, eventual rulers of Hulio from the neighbouring Cetus system, who also want to rule the galaxy after breaking with G.O.D.
 The third thread is played out from a skein about an experiment by G.O.D. to send an amalgam of humans from around the galaxy to the planet Terra under the leadership of Jael Adaamm.
 The pioneers are screened off from the rest of humanity.